Why Study Chemistry at UNH?

 There are also options for a chemistry minor and an Honors curriculum.
 The capstone of our B.S. program is a thesis program that requires a year of study in one of our active research groups.
 There are many opportunities for undergraduate research in our Department.

-January 29th, 2019LAST DAY for graduate students to register (for first class) without $25 late fee.
+March 25th, 2019LAST DAY for undergraduates to submit Intent-to-Graduate for May 2019 with $25 late fee.
 All day event